z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 # ZX Spectrum Development with C, Z88DK and SP1 - Getting Started

 This document describes how to get started writing ZX Spectrum programs using C, Z88DK and the SP1 sprite library.
+It's part of the ZX Spectrum Z88DK/C developer's getting start guide.

 ## Assumptions

+This is the introductory document for the SP1 sprite library.
+It is not an introduction to Spectrum development using Z88DK.
 The reader is assumed to have read the Z88DK getting started guide, which covers getting started with Z88DK and its 'C' programming environment.
-A complete understanding of the details of the more advanced topics such as BiFrost and interrupts is not required to work with SP1, but the reader is assumed to be familiar with at least the first 6 installments of that guide.
+A complete understanding of the details of the more advanced Z88DK topics such as BiFrost and interrupts is not required to work with SP1, but the reader is assumed to be familiar with at least the first 6 installments of that guide.

 The tutorial for SP1's predecessor, splib2, is avaiable as a PDF document